 What changed

 On 6 February 2025 the European Commission published guidelines on the definition of an AI system, explaining the practical application of the legal concept anchored in Regulation (EU) 2024/1689.
-They help determine whether a given piece of software qualifies as an AI system in scope of the Act.
-The guidelines are non-binding and designed to evolve with practical experience.
+They are designed to help providers and other relevant persons determine whether a software system constitutes an AI system, and thereby which of the Act's risk categories — prohibited, high-risk, transparency-obligation — can attach at all.
+The guidelines are non-binding and explicitly designed to evolve with practical experience, new questions and new use cases.

 Why it matters